What are Systematic Transfer Plans and Systematic Withdrawal Plans?

 Effective use of a STP

-Under STP, a lump sum amount can be invested in a debt fund and periodic transfers are made into an equity fund as a protection against immediate stock market volatility and slow exposure to a slightly more risky asset class.
-This will ensure regular transfers to the equity fund while the corpus in the debt fund keeps accumulating returns.
+Under STP, a lump sum amount can be invested in a debt-oriented fund and periodic transfers are made into an equity-oriented fund as a protection against immediate stock market volatility and slow exposure to a slightly more risky asset class.
+This will ensure regular transfers to the equity fund while the corpus in the debt-oriented fund keeps accumulating returns.
 The benefit of STP is clear from the example below:

 2 TABLES WILL COME HERE

 As you can see from the first table above, the investor has moved a fixed amount i.e. Rs.
 5,000 every month from a debt-oriented fund into an equity fund.
 While he continues to earn returns in the debt-oriented fund, he is also benefiting from gains accruing in the equity fund.
 Now even if the investor were to make a marginal loss in the equity fund, his debt-oriented investment would still have covered partly or fully for such a loss.

 In contrast to this, as seen in table 2, strategy, if the investor had invested the original lump sum amount of Rs.
 100,000 directly into an equity fund at the start of his investment plan, he would have experienced erosion in his capital due to market volatility.
 Thus, an STP can actually be a superior strategy than lump sum investing in equity, and is a great hedge against market volatility.

 Investors can choose to transfer a fixed sum periodically using a STP or just the capital appreciation from one fund to another.

 Using STP for one’s retirement needs

 A person approaching retirement can use STP in a reverse manner, that is, transfer a pre-determined amount periodically from an equity fund into a debt-oriented fund.
 This serves two purposes – it helps fund one’s retirement needs and helps reduce the risk associated with equity investment as one nears retirement.